CFTC Plans to Release Policy Guidance for U.S. Crypto Perpetual Futures

 Terms & Concepts

-• Perpetual futures: Crypto derivative contracts with no expiration date, allowing traders to hold leveraged positions continuously, typically aligned with spot prices through periodic funding payments.
+• Perpetual futures: Crypto derivative contracts with no expiration date that allow traders to maintain leveraged positions indefinitely, typically using funding mechanisms to keep prices aligned with spot markets.

-• CFTC (U.S. derivatives regulator): The Commodity Futures Trading Commission is the U.S. federal agency that oversees futures, options, and swaps markets, including crypto derivatives.
+• CFTC (U.S. derivatives regulator): The Commodity Futures Trading Commission is the U.S. federal agency responsible for regulating futures, options, and swaps markets, including crypto derivatives trading platforms.

-• DeFi (decentralized finance): A blockchain-based financial system that offers services such as trading and lending through smart contracts without traditional intermediaries.
+• DeFi (decentralized finance): Blockchain-based financial systems that provide services such as trading, lending, and derivatives through smart contracts without traditional financial intermediaries.